Mysterious Deaths and Superstitions –

 We live in an era when sciences prove so many things.
 Particularly when autopsies can reveal the true cause of death.
 No doubt many mysterious deaths in the Bible times aroused superstitions.
 Did you know eating honey could sometimes kill you?
 From “Food at the Time of the Bible,”

-honey that bees manufacture from…rhododendron and oleander, can be poisonous.
+honey that bees manufactured from…rhododendron and oleander, can be poisonous.
 Those consuming this honey suffer from severe dizziness, muscle weakness, which can last a few hours, and may even die.
 In the early fifth century BCE, thousands of soldiers led by the Greek warrior Xenophon fell ill from consuming poisoned honey.
 The soldiers of Pompey, Roman conqueror of the Holy Land, found mysterious honey cakes placed along a road they traveled near the Black Sea.
 Unfortunately for them, they fell into temptation….
 They never reached the battlefield.

 I consulted my other books to verify if rhododendron and oleander were both found in Israel.
 Oleander was mentioned in “Desert and Shepherd in Our Biblical Heritage.”
 Also from “Food at the Time of the Bible,”